 You have the area to yourselves when you get there and can arrange for the lodge to deliver meals or supplies to the spacious cabin.
 It is one of the nicest places I have ever stayed.

 Five Cacomistles were waiting for us at dusk when we arrived at our cabin.
 I didn’t see any Kinkajous during our two night say (though they were presumably around), perhaps because I only spent an hour or so each night looking at the Cacomistles before going inside to watch horror movies with my kids.
 They are lovely animals (the Cacomistles… not my kids).

 I had read that Montane Squirrels (Sciurus brochus), generally hard to see elsewhere, were easy to spot around the cabins.
 The next morning I saw some squirrels that matched all the photos I could find online of Montane Squirrels.
 Except it turns out that all the photos are wrong: and the animal below, like the animals on Google are all Red-tailed Squirrels.
 Montane Squirrels look, I now know, quite different, with much smaller ears and a less bushy tail.

 My son Patrick spotted a couple of Singing Mice under the feeding station the next morning which on closer inspection proved to be Chiriqui Singing Mice.

-We also found a Montane Rice Rat, Nicaraguan Deer Mouse (a recent split from Mexican Deer Mouse) and a Mexican Harvest Mouse too (my 1498th mammal I believe).
+We also found a Montane Rice Rat, Talamancan Deer Mouse (a recent split from Mexican Deer Mouse) and a Chiriquian Harvest Mouse too (my 1498th mammal I believe).
 Oh and there were lots of Quetzals.